dawnbreaks/NettyRPC/README.md

     Object res2= testFuture.get(3000, TimeUnit.MILLISECONDS);
 ```

-####6 Single point of failure?
-You could deploy more than one servers to achieve HA,  And NettyRpc support load balance and failover.
+####6 High availability, You hate Single point of failure?
+You could deploy more than one servers to achieve HA, NettyRPC  handle load balance and failover automatically.
 ```java
          InetSocketAddress server1 = new InetSocketAddress("127.0.0.1",9090);
          InetSocketAddress server2 = new InetSocketAddress("127.0.0.1",9091);